 The Board and its various Board Committees meet regularly, and also as required by business needs or if their members deem it necessary or appropriate to do so.
-For the financial year ended 30 September 2016, a total of six Board meetings were held.
+For the financial year ended 30 September 2017, the Board met six times.